 Three months after Liew and her husband started trying for a baby again, she conceived her daughter.
 She adds that since the surgical procedure, her “menstrual cycles are regular and periods are lighter with less cramping”.

 “It then occurred to me that something may be wrong with my plumbing ― because of all the menstrual cramps I had experienced.”

 What are fibroids?

-Fibroids are tumours in the uterus, explains Dr Tony Tan, an obstetrician and gynaecologist at Raffles Hospital.
+Fibroids are tumours in the uterus, explains obstetrician and gynaecologist Dr Tony Tan.
 They may either be:

 Around 50 per cent of women have had fibroids at any one time in their life, Dr Tan notes.
 “It’s unclear what causes them, but a family history of fibroids, obesity, and being aged between 35 and 50 predisposes a woman to having fibroids.”
 However, past pregnancies and the previous use of oral contraceptive pills may reduce their risk of such tumours.